Choose another writer in this calendar:

 Flammarion, an aging vaudeville sharpshooter, is seduced by a sexy deceiver, named Connie, to shoot her husband.

-giving speeches at exclusive women's clubs, Baum settled
+and giving speeches at exclusive women's clubs, Baum settled in Los

-in Los Angeles, where she was treated like a media star.
+Angeles, where she was treated like a media star.
+Baum worked first

 and The Night Is Young (1935), produced